Azure-Samples/ASA-Samples-Restful-Application/README.md

 ##### Add user to access the RESTful APIs

-This section provides the steps to create a member user in your Azure AD, then the user can manage the data of ToDo application through RESTful APIs.
+This section provides the steps to create a member user in your Microsoft Entra tenant, then the user can manage the data of ToDo application through RESTful APIs.

 1. Under **Manage**, select **Users** > **New user** -> **Create new user**.